Curzio Malaparte: National Fascist Party

-Technique du coup d'Etat
+Coup d'État: The Technique of Revolution

-In Technique du coup d`Etat (1931), Malaparte set out a study of the tactics of coup d'etat, particularly focusing on the Bolshevik Revolution and that of Italian fascism.
+In Coup d'État: The Technique of Revolution, first published in French in 1931 as Technique du coup d`Etat, Malaparte set out a study of the tactics of coup d'état, particularly focusing on the Bolshevik Revolution and that of Italian fascism.
 Here he stated that "the problem of the conquest and defense of the State is not a political one ... it is a technical problem", a way of knowing when and how to occupy the vital state resources: the telephone exchanges, the water reserves and the electricity generators, etc. He taught a hard lesson that a revolution can wear itself out in strategy.
 He emphasizes Leon Trotsky's role in organising the October Revolution technically, while Lenin was more interested in strategy.
 The book emphasizes that Joseph Stalin thoroughly comprehended the technical aspects employed by Trotsky and so was able to avert Left Opposition coup attempts better than Kerensky.

 For Malaparte, Mussolini's revolutionary outlook was very much born of his time as a Marxist.
 On the topic of Adolf Hitler, the book was far more doubtful and critical.
 He considered Hitler to be a reactionary.
 In the same book, first published in French by Grasset, he entitled chapter VIII: A Woman: Hitler.
 This led to Malaparte being stripped of his National Fascist Party membership and sent to internal exile from 1933 to 1938 on the island of Lipari.

 Arrests and Casa Malaparte

 He was freed on the personal intervention of Mussolini's son-in-law and heir apparent Galeazzo Ciano.
-Mussolini's regime arrested Malaparte again in 1938, 1939, 1941, and 1943, imprisoning him in Rome's jail Regina Coeli.
+Mussolini's regime arrested Malaparte again in 1938, 1939, 1941, and 1943, imprisoning him in Rome's Regina Coeli jail.
 During that time (1938–41) he built a house with the architect Adalberto Libera, known as the Casa Malaparte, on Capo Massullo, on the Isle of Capri.
 It was later used as a location in Jean-Luc Godard's film Le Mépris.

 Shortly after his time in jail he published books of magical realist autobiographical short stories, which culminated in the stylistic prose of Donna come me (Woman Like Me, 1940).

 Second World War and Kaputt

-His remarkable knowledge of Europe and its leaders is based upon his experience as a correspondent and in the Italian diplomatic service.
+His knowledge of Europe and its leaders is based upon his experience as a correspondent and in the Italian diplomatic service.
 In 1941 he was sent to cover the Eastern Front as a correspondent for Corriere della Sera.
-The articles he sent back from the Ukrainian Fronts, many of which were suppressed, were collected in 1943 and brought out under the title Il Volga nasce in Europa ("The Volga Rises in Europe").
+The articles he sent back from the Ukrainian Fronts, many of which were suppressed, were collected in 1943 and brought out under the title The Volga Rises in Europe.
 The experience provided the basis for his two most famous books, Kaputt (1944) and The Skin (1949).

+The book includes an interview with Hans Frank, Governor General.
+Malaparte stayed in Warsaw, a place of which he had strong memories as a correspondent from 1919-1920.